mul83rry/TcpServerKit/README.md

 Next line writes a message on the console and shows the user's unique id, `UniqueId` automatically generated.
 And Users will automatically be added to the users list.

-Next line we send a message to the client with the event name “Login” and a json message which sends the user`s unique id.
+Next line we send a message to the client with the event name '“Login”' and a json message which sends the user`s unique id.

 Event name must be implemented at the client side.